7thLucas/full-app-6a434-4d284-4838/_doc/product-overview.md

 # Product Overview — Sustainable Water Brand Community Platform

 > Single source of truth for the product.
-Working name: **TBD** (to be set during onboarding/branding).
+Product name: **Navin**.
 A community-driven membership platform for a sustainability-focused bottled/drinking water brand.

 ## What it is